fulyaertay/advanced-react/README.md

   ### Challenge 2: Higher Order Components

-  Writed a higher-order component that passes a new prop to the given componentcalled "favoriteNumber" and includes a favorite number.
+  Writing a higher-order component that passes a new prop to the given componentcalled "favoriteNumber" and includes a favorite number.
 Then, in App.js, rendered that favorite number to the screen.
 It is written just 42.